Topics

 Aviation growth

-Emissions from aviation have been growing faster than any other mode of transport, and have more than doubled between 1990 and 2019.
+Before the COVID-19 pandemic, emissions from European aviation had been growing faster than any other mode of transport, and have more than doubled between 1990 and 2019.
 Aviation emissions went from 1.5% of all European emissions in 1990 to 4.7% in 2019.
+By 2025, aviation emissions have exceeded pre-pandemic levels and likely account for around 5% of total European emissions.

-If unmitigated, aviation emissions could more than double (compared to 2019) by 2050 and in doing so, the sector will consume more than 10% of the remaining carbon budget to stay below 1.5°C of warming.
+Aviation is set on a rapid growth path again.
+If this growth is unmitigated, aviation fuel consumption could more than double (compared to 2019) by 2050 and in doing so, the sector could deplete its carbon budget to stay below 1.5°C of warming as soon as 2026.

 Subsidising pollution